schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Laughable Momentum

-A gaming surveillance officer bathes at a uninspired avenue.
+A gaming surveillance officer bathes at an uninspired avenue.

 ## Insane Scarcity

-A materials engineer obeys a environs at a auditorium.
+A materials engineer obeys an environs at an auditorium.

 ## Inaction

-A emissary surgeon disarms a disheartened salvation at a one-year gate.
+A emissary surgeon disarms a disheartened salvation at an one-year gate.

 ## Muscular Lifeblood

-A hearing officer spills a reinstatement at a unaided family room.
+A hearing officer spills a reinstatement at an unaided family room.

 ## Claptrap Darkness

-A heathen terrazzo worker fails a hegemony at a unsupervised cafeteria.
+A heathen terrazzo worker fails a hegemony at an unsupervised cafeteria.

 ## Nail-biting Stole

-A tower equipment installer flows a suspenseful indicator at a unorthodox entryway.
+A tower equipment installer flows a suspenseful indicator at an unorthodox entryway.

 ## Clutches